biol4559-uva/CompEvoBio_modules/Module_1/Rivanna_basics.md

 6. You have three main places to go on Rivanna:
 • `~/`: this is your home directory.
 How many files are there in your home directory?
 • `/scratch/USERNAME`: this is your scratch directory.
-How much space do you have on it?
+How much space have you used on it?
-• `/project/biol4559-aob2x`: this is our shared project directory.
-Are there hidden files there?
-If so, what does the hidden file say?